eigencore/Tlama_124M/README.md

 - **A. León** (EigenCore) - aleon@eigencore.org

 ## License
-This project is distributed under the MIT license.
-For more details, see the `LICENSE` file.
+This project is distributed under the APACHE 2.0 License.
+See `LICENSE` for more information.

 ---
 For more information about this project, refer to the full report in `pending..`.